patelpurvip/Spotify-hitpredictor/README.md

 Testing Score: 0.7762965559959412
 ```

-The initial test of the Neural Network, with all 16 features, performed than the SVM or Logistic Regression Models.
-For this reason, we decided to run several variations to see if eliminating and one of the features, or some features in combination, would improve the model's accuracy.
+The initial test of the Neural Network, with all 16 features, performed a bit better than the SVM or Logistic Regression Models.
+For this reason, we decided to run several variations to see if eliminating any one of the features, or some features in combination, would improve the model's accuracy.
 The results can be seen in the table below.

 |Features Missing|Training Score|Testing Score|
 |:---:|:---:|:---:|